December 15th, 1979, 7.30pm, Hereford Cathedral

 The following day Andrew came with our toddler, Anna, to pick me and baby Paula up from the Croft nursing home.
 I sat in the front seat of the car and the midwife handed the baby to me.
 That's how we drove home.
 No seat belts in those days...

 On the way home Andrew played the recordings to us.
-I cried in the car, holding the baby, overcome by emotion and the beauty of these 2 gorgeous arrangements and the lovely performances!
+I cried in the car, holding the baby, overcome by emotion at the beauty of these 2 gorgeous arrangements and the lovely performances!

 Anna remembers this well.
 It was probably one of her first memories.
 I wondered if baby Paula recognised the brass in Veni Emmanuel from her experience 2 days before!